zhangshuyun/gitaly/doc/design_ha.md

 * Complications
 	* Existing Rails app indicates the Gitaly instance that a request is destined for (e.g. request to modify repo X should be directed to gitaly #1).
 		* This means that rails app must be kept in the loop about any changes made to the location of a repo.
-		* This may be mitigated by changing the proxy implementation to intepret the destination address as a reference to a shard rather than a specific host.
+		* This may be mitigated by changing the proxy implementation to interpret the destination address as a reference to a shard rather than a specific host.
 This might open the door to allowing for something like consistent hashing.
     * While Git is distributed in nature, some write operations need to be serialized to avoid race conditions.
 This includes ref updates.
 	* How do we coordinate proxies when applying ref updates?
 Do we need to?